|Who was Fibonacci ?

 The 4 fibonacci retracements are plotted as a series of horizontal dashed orange lines with the corresponding price levels shown on the chart.
 To avoid chart clutter this is done only for the most recent trend line.

-Fibonacci retracements are automatically included on all full size daily, weekly, monthly and quarterly charts.
+Fibonacci retracements are automatically included on all daily, weekly, monthly and quarterly charts.
 Since prices are plotted on a logarithmic scale on the charts this means that any identical vertical distance on the chart is the same % price change.

 You can easily verify the retracement levels by holding a piece of paper to the chart and marking the distance from the circled high to the 50% retracement.
 Then measure the distance from the circled low to the 50% retracement.
 The 2 distances will be equal.